Working in Liverpool

 Wandering around Liverpool will offer ample insight into its heritage: as a major shipping city, a music hub and former industry giant, its identity is complex.

-A visit to the Albert Dock—a World Heritage Site—is a good chance to get to grips with the city’s history; you can visit the Maritime museum as well as The Beatles museum, and check out some modern art in the Tate Liverpool.
+A visit to the Royal Albert Dock—a World Heritage Site—is a good chance to get to grips with the city’s history; you can visit the National Maratime Museum as well as The Beatles Story and check out some modern art in the Tate Liverpool.
 Venturing further afield, you’ll find the largest collection of museums outside of London: the Walker Art Gallery, the Museum of Liverpool and the World Museum are all within walking distance of each other.

 The city was named Capital of Culture in 2008, and since then there’s been significant investment in its cultural and tourism offerings.
 The waterfront has been modernised and redeveloped, Liverpool One has grown into a bustling shopping experience, and brand-new museums have been built.